tidwall/uhasql/README.md

 ## Connecting

-You can use Redis client to work with UhaSQL, but I've included a specialzed tool `uhasql-cli` for tinkering with the database from the command line.
+You can use any Redis client to work with UhaSQL, but I've included a specialzed tool `uhasql-cli` for tinkering with the database from the command line.
 It works a lot like the `sqlite3` command line tool.